PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

     The program expects there to be no associated :ref:`Hand Part<hand_part_module>` or :ref:`relation_module` for this type of location.
 If there is one, it will be flagged.

 Make exactly one selection from each axis (each represented by a column in the table below), leaving no axis unspecified.
-Some axis locations allow an optional distance specification (close/medium/far) to add more detail about the degree of extension of the arms.
+Some axis locations allow an optional distance specification (close/medium/far) to add more detail about the degree of extension of the arms. **(Defaults may be central/mid/in front medium, though I'm not sure this is decided concretely.)**

 Note that only one set of options for the horizontal axis will apply, depending on user preference, and the relative set applies by default for Location.
 See :ref:`Symmetry<symmetry_section>` for more information, and :ref:`global_settings` to change which set of options appears in each module.

 .. list-table::
-   :widths: 30 30 30 30
+   :widths: 40 40 30 30
    :header-rows: 1

-   * - Horizontal axis (relative)
+   * - Horizontal (relative)
-     - Horizontal axis (absolute)
+     - Horizontal (absolute)
-     - Vertical axis
+     - Vertical
-     - Sagittal axis
+     - Sagittal
    * - **Ipsi**
      - **H1 side**
      - **High**